samuel-adu/samuel-adu/README.md

 - 👋 Hi, I’m Samuel
-- 👀 I’m interested in Frontend Web Development entry level roles or Internships with a focus on working with React.
+- 👀 I’m interested in Frontend Web Development entry level roles or Internships with a focus on working with React
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on any project that would help develop as a front end developer.
+- 💞️ I’m looking to collaborate on any project that would help develop as a front end developer
 - 📫 How to reach me:
           Email:- theadusamuel@gmail.com